-Chinese CHN10S1 French FRE10S1 Japanese JPN10S1 Semester 1 My School Life Talking about school life in Australian and China.
-Health and Wellbeing Talking about how people can be healthy.
+Chinese French Japanese CHN10S1 FRE10S1 JPN10S1 Semester 1 My School Life Talking about school life in Australian and China.
+My Daily Routine Discuss your routine, school and leisure activities.
 Out and About Learn the language of shopping, dining out and socialising!
-My Leisure Activities Discussing your free time, interests and social outings.
-Once Upon a Time Talking about our memories and how life used to be.
-They're so Cool!
-Discussing people, personality and fashion.
-Chinese CHN10S2 French FRE10S2 Japanese JPN10S2 Semester 2 My Neighbourhood Describe your home and neighbourhood.
-My Teenage Years Talking about youth issues and how to overcome them.
+My Leisure Activities The World Around Us They're so Cool!
+Discussing your free time, Discuss person and Discussing people, interests and social outings. community issues. personality and fashion.
+Chinese French Japanese CHN10S2 FRE10S2 JPN10S2 Semester 2 My Neighbourhood Describe your home and neighbourhood.
+My Future Describe your future hopes, dreams and ambitions.
 Don't get Lost!
 Learn how to navigate the crazy streets of Japan.
 Let's celebrate!
 Learn all about Chinese holidays and celebrations.
-My Future Dreams Talking about our dreams, hopes and ambitions for the future.
+Healthy Lifestyles Discuss healthy habits and food choices.
 My Japanese Journey A reflection on the Japanese language and culture.